zopefoundation/manuel/src/manuel/README.txt

     >>> document = manuel.Document(source)

-For example purposes we will create a type of test that consists of a sequence of numbers so lets create a NumbersTest object to represent the parsed list.
+For example purposes we will create a type of test that consists of a sequence of numbers.
+Lets create a NumbersTest object to represent the parsed list.

     >>> class NumbersTest(object):
     ...     def __init__(self, description, numbers):